 Black pepper and garlic to taste.

-First, put a large pot of lightly salted water on to boil.
+First, put a large pot of salted water on to boil.
 While that is heating up, you will have to cut the skins off of the yucca and then cut the root into long, fat French-fry-like shapes.

 Once you’ve accomplished that, put the pieces of yucca into the water to boil.
 The yucca is done when it is soft but not falling apart.